-Your Examinations are likely to be held in the Examinations Schools on the High Street, a nineteenth century building purpose-built for the holding of examinations.
+Any written examinations that you do take, are likely to be held in the Examinations Schools on the High Street, a nineteenth century building purpose-built for the holding of examinations.

 The Examination Schools are situated on High Street, to the east of University College.
 The full address is The Examination Schools, 75-81 High Street, Oxford, OX1 4GB.